KalpanaGoel/reveal.js/README.md

 Note:
 - for creating, saving, deleting entity type, we are going to use drush
 - You can either use drush core-cli or create a test.php script and then running drush php-script test.php
+- What does drush core-cli do?
+- It opens interactive shell.
 - This command creates new event entity in db and you will see a new row with id and uuid
 - Let's explore the code
 - Event class inherits create and save method from ContentEntityBase